avast/gradle-docker-compose-plugin/README.md

 dockerCompose {
     // useComposeFiles = ['docker-compose.yml', 'docker-compose.prod.yml'] // like 'docker-compose -f <file>'
-    // startedServices = ['web'] // list of services to execute when calling 'docker-compose up' (when not specified, all services are executed)
+    // startedServices = ['web'] // list of services to execute when calling 'docker-compose up' or 'docker-compose pull' (when not specified, all services are executed)
     // exitCodeFromService = 'web'
     // scale = [${serviceName1}: 5, ${serviceName2}: 2] // Pass docker compose --scale option like 'docker-compose up --scale serviceName1=5 --scale serviceName2=2'
     // removeOrphans = false // Removes containers for services not defined in the Compose file